Feature-Space Smoothing: Certified Robustness of Deep Representations: Introduction

 \section{Introduction}

-The emergence of the Multimodal Large Language Models (MLLMs), such as GPT-5~\cite{openai2025gpt5}, Gemini 3 Pro~\cite{deepmind2025gemini3}, and Claude Sonnet 4.5~\cite{anthropic2025claude37}, has fundamentally reshaped existing working paradigms and significantly advanced societal productivity.
-Despite their remarkable capabilities across a broad spectrum of real-world tasks, these models still encounter critical safety challenges, such as adversarial vulnerabilities~\cite{zhao2023evaluating,cui2024robustness,li2025frustratingly,jia2025adversarial}.
+The emergence of the Multimodal Large Language Models (MLLMs), such as GPT-5.4~\cite{openai2026gpt54}, Gemini 3.1 Pro~\cite{deepmind2026gemini31}, and Claude Sonnet 4.6~\cite{anthropic2026claude46}, has fundamentally reshaped existing working paradigms and significantly advanced societal productivity.
+Despite their remarkable capabilities across a broad spectrum of real-world tasks, these models still encounter critical safety challenges, such as adversarial vulnerabilities~\cite{zhao2023evaluating,cui2024robustness,li2025frustratingly,jia2025adversarial,wei2023adaptive,wei2024physical,ding2026transferable,li2023recognizing,zhang2026nap,liu2026sega,wei2026enhancing,hu2025dynamicpae,peck2023introduction}.
+Adversaries can manipulate predictions of deep learning models to a malicious state by injecting subtle and imperceptible perturbations to the clean inputs, exploiting the models’ insufficient local smoothness and uncontrolled Lipschitz continuity~\cite{goodfellow2014explaining, cohen2019certified, hein2017formal,xiamitigating}.